spotlightpa/poor-richard/content/news/2020-02-25-SPLCOMMUTATION25.md

 Fetterman and Shapiro are both Democrats who have adopted the progressive mantle.
 But their board records differ significantly.

-In 2019, Fetterman voted to recommend commutation 30 times, while Shapiro voted to do the same 17 times, a Pennsylvania Capital Star <a href="https://www.penncapital-star.com/criminal-justice/fetterman-shapiro-say-they-both-believe-in-second-chances-pardons-board-votes-tell-two-different-stories/">analysis</a> showed.
+In 2019, Fetterman voted to recommend commutation 30 times, while Shapiro voted to do the same 17 times, a Pennsylvania Capital-Star <a href="https://www.penncapital-star.com/criminal-justice/fetterman-shapiro-say-they-both-believe-in-second-chances-pardons-board-votes-tell-two-different-stories/">analysis</a> showed.

 During his campaign for lieutenant governor, Fetterman <a href="https://www.washingtonpost.com/news/powerpost/wp/2018/05/17/john-fetterman-pittsburghs-socialists-trump-district-democrats-some-winners-from-this-weeks-elections/">called</a> for “substantive changes on issues like pardons.”

-“Many of those condemned to die in prison committed their crimes as teens, but they’re now men and women in their 60s,” Fetterman <a href="https://www.inquirer.com/opinion/commentary/board-pardons-john-fetterman-josh-shapiro-clemency-20191226.html">wrote in a December Inquirer</a> op-ed.
+“Many of those condemned to die in prison committed their crimes as teens, but they’re now men and women in their 60s,” Fetterman <a href="https://www.inquirer.com/opinion/commentary/board-pardons-john-fetterman-josh-shapiro-clemency-20191226.html">wrote in December</a>.
 “In many of these cases, the wardens of their prisons begged for their release during public hearings and pleaded that they represent zero risk to public safety.”

 Shapiro has previously said he considers victim statements “<a href="https://www.inquirer.com/philly/news/crime/in-attorney-general-josh-shapiro-philly-lifers-clemency-plea-hits-a-roadblock-20180301.html">first and foremost</a>” when making a decision.